axelarnetwork/axelar-contract-deployments/releases/evm/EVM-ITS-Release-Template.md

 node evm/its.js checks -n $CHAIN -y
 ```

+- Verify the token manager proxy contract once an ITS token is deployed on $CHAIN and then mark it as a proxy.

 - Run the following for two EVM chains (one Amplifier, one consensus, with different decimals for each token)

 ```bash